Sarah Ashkin’s research tarries at the intersection of

 their contribution to her cross cultural identity.

-media making.
-Heather has a Master’s Degree in Cinema and Media
+Heather Nolan holds a Master’s Degree in Cinema and Media Studies

-Studies from UCLA and is a PhD Candidate in Performance Studies.
+from UCLA and is currently a PhD Candidate in Performance Studies

 Aramo Olaya is a non-binary queer Spanish dancer and researcher